 There are 3 main objectives when it comes to communication:

 - Cognitive: This means your commercial will aim to make your brand known.
 In that case, your commercial should catch the audience’s interest by introducing the products or services you offer.
+Your next product launch comes fore sure soon, so also get your next product launch video ready.

 - Emotional: Your commercial should trigger positive emotions from its audience and its goal to make people who already know your brand love it.